jorgezafra94/holberton-system_engineering-devops/0x07-networking_basics/README.md

 Questions:

 Which statement is correct for the TCP box:
-It is a protocol that is transferring data in a slow way but surely It is a protocol that is transferring data in a fast way and might loss data along in the process Which statement is correct for the UDP box:
+-It is a protocol that is transferring data in a slow way but surely -It is a protocol that is transferring data in a fast way and might loss data along in the process

+Which statement is correct for the UDP box:
-It is a protocol that is transferring data in a slow way but surely It is a protocol that is transferring data in a fast way and might loss data along in the process Which statement is correct for the TCP worker:
+-It is a protocol that is transferring data in a slow way but surely -It is a protocol that is transferring data in a fast way and might loss data along in the process

+Which statement is correct for the TCP worker:
-Have you received boxes x, y, z?
+-Have you received boxes x, y, z?
-May I increase the rate at which I am sending you boxes?
+-May I increase the rate at which I am sending you boxes?

 4- Once packets have been sent to the right network device using IP using either UDP or TCP as a mode of transportation, it needs to actually enter the network device.